-TUTORIAL FORMAT: Tutorial questions are embedded in each module.
-Videos of worked solutions of certain example questions are provided.
+TUTORIAL FORMAT: Tutorial questions are embedded in each weekly module.
+Videos of worked solutions of certain example questions are provided Fridays after the last tutorial.
 There are specific tutorial TAs who understand the questions thoroughly and can help you if you become stuck.

-- You have registered for a tutorial session (check Dal online) and you have the opportunity to complete some of the tutorial assignments there in groups with your classmates.
-(If we move to online, you can join a breakout group of the Genetics Interactive Lectures Team and join the tutorial meeting.) - o The Achieve tutorial assignments open at your tutorial time.
-There is no embedded feedback in the tutorial questions at the beginning, so those are the ones to solve together in tutorial. - Scrap paper or a notebook will allow you to work out problems. - The Achieve tutorial assignments have half of their questions as the tutorial questions, and half are new questions on the same topics.
-There are no deductions for retrying questions or using hints, just for giving up and viewing the solution. - o The online Achieve tutorial assignment closes five (5) days after they open at your tutorial time by 11:59 pm. - o There are 12 assignments total, with your lowest mark dropped.
-M1 is not graded to allow you to get used to Achieve.
+- You have registered for a tutorial session (check Dal online) and you have the opportunity to work on the tutorial assignments there in groups with your classmates.
+You will be assigned a group or pod of 6 others to work with in your tutorial. - o The Achieve tutorial assignments open at your tutorial time.
+There is no embedded feedback in the tutorial questions at the beginning, so those are the ones to solve together in tutorial. - Scrap paper or a notebook will allow you to work out problems. - o The Achieve tutorial assignments have half of their questions as the tutorial questions in the modules, and half are new Achieve questions on the same topics.
+There are no deductions for retrying questions or using hints up to 10 tries.
+If you give up and view the solution, you don't earn points for that question. - The online Achieve tutorial assignment opens at your tutorial time and closes five (5) days after your tutorial by 11:59 pm. - There are 10 assignments total, with your lowest mark dropped. - o Participation: The following criteria will be used: 1pt for coming more than 2 times, 2pts for coming to more than 50% of tutorials, and 3pts for more than 50% and being actively being engaged during tutorials (discussing with classmates, helping others, asking questions, working on problems together).

 Register for the Achieve and textbook access to complete the tutorial assignments through the IMP Achieve Tutorial Assignment link in our Brightspace course only.
 You will receive a codename to protect your identity and grades from Achieve.
 See the options for access above, under Course Materials.
+Tutorials start Tuesday Sep 12.
+All tutorials are held in LSC 220.

-MIDTERM FORMAT: You can complete three tests of equal weight.
-Each test will cover material from only one of the three units, so the weighting cannot be changed.
-These tests are designed to assess you on the learning outcomes in the modules, interactive lectures, the text readings and tutorials.
+MIDTERM FORMAT: All midterms will be in person and held outside of class time, during the evenings.
+Midterm 1 will cover Unit 1, Midterm 2 will cover Unit 2, and Midterm 3 will cover Unit 3.
+Midterms are only on each Unit, (not cumulative) so the weighting cannot be changed.
+These tests are designed to assess you on the learning outcomes in the weekly modules, interactive lectures, the text readings and tutorials.
 You will not be tested on topics you've only learned about in the labs.
-The tests consist entirely of questions requiring multiple choice answers and will be time-limited and in-person.
+The midterms consist entirely of questions requiring multiple choice answers and will be time-limited so you need to completely understand the concepts.